africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Earth is the exact right kind of planet for life.md

 ---
-{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Earth is the exact right kind of planet for life/","title":"Earth is the precise correct distance from the sun","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Earth is the exact right kind of planet for life/","title":"Earth is the exact right kind of planet for life","noteIcon":""}
 ---